On utility maximization under convex portfolio constraints: A sufficient condition for Assumption A sufficient condition for Assumption 2.3

-It can be shown that the measure $\PP\otimes dB$ is $\sigma$-finite and can, therefore, be replaced by an equivalent probability measure on the predictable sets of $\Omega\times [0,T]$, which we denote by $\PP^S$.
-We refer the reader to \cite{CziSch11} for a discussion and the interpretation of the probability measure $\PP^S$ (this measure is denoted by $\PP_B$ in \cite{CziSch11}), as well as for the proof of the following proposition. \begin{proposition}[Czichowsky and Schweizer, \cite{CziSch11}] There exists a predictable process $\prf{\Pi^S_t}$, with values in the orthogonal projections in $\R^d$ with the following property.
-For predictable processes $\theta,\vp$ with $\theta$ being $S$-integrable, the following two statements are equivalent: \begin{enumerate} \item $\vp$ is $S$-integrable with $\theta\cdot S$ and $\vp\cdot S$ indistinguishable, and \item $\Pi^S \theta=\Pi^S \vp$, $\PP^S$-a.e. \end{enumerate} \end{proposition} We fix a version of such a $\Pi^S$ and we call it the \emph{projection on the predictable range of $S$}.
+We fix a version of such a $\Pi^S$ and we call it the \textit{projection on the predictable range of $S$}.
 One can think of $\Pi^S \theta$ as the ``relevant'' portion of $\theta$, as far as stochastic integration with respect to $S$ is concerned.
-It was shown in \cite{CziSch11} that closedness of the set of constrained stochastic integrals is closely related to the interplay between $\Pi^S$ and the constraint $\kappa$: \begin{theorem}[Czichowsky and Schweizer, \cite{CziSch11}] Let $\kappa$ and $\AA^\kappa$ be as in Subsection \ref{sse:conv-const}.
-Then, the set of stochastic integrals $\sets{H\cdot S}{H\in \AA^\kappa}$ is closed with respect to the semimartingale topology if and only if $\Pi^S_t(\omega) \kappa_t(\omega)$ is a closed subset of $\R^d$, $\PP^S$-a.e. \end{theorem} \begin{remark} Since closedness of the set $\Pi^S_t(\omega) \kappa_t(\omega)$ is going to play a prominent role in the sequel, let us briefly comment on its financial interpretation.
-It states, essentially, that when the constraints are imposed, one should take into account those aspects of the portfolio that actually matter for the evolution of the wealth process, see Section 3 of \cite{CziSch11} for a detailed explanation.
-In most models of interest, $\Pi^S$ is the identity, i.e., there are no ``redundant'' assets and the closedness condition is automatically satisfied.
-For other sufficient conditions, see \cite{CziSch11}.
-Let us mention that closedness is guaranteed for all semimartingales $S$ when, for example, with probability one, for each $t\in [0,T]$ one of the following three properties holds: \begin{enumerate} \item $\kappa_t(\omega)$ compact, \item $\kappa_t(\omega)$ is polyhedral (i.e., representable as an intersection of finitely many half-planes), or \item the support map $\R^d\ni \bsx \mapsto \sup_{\bsy\in \kappa_t(\omega)} \bsx^T \bsy$ of $\kappa_t(\omega)$ is continuous. \end{enumerate} \end{remark} Using Theorem \ref{thm:closed} as one of the central ingredients, we can prove the sufficiency of our conditions for convex compactness of $\CC(x)$ in Proposition \ref{pro:sufficient}.
-For the reader's convenience, we repeat its statement below: \begin{propositiontwofive} \proptf{ } \end{propositiontwofive} \begin{proof} The condition $\AA\ne\emptyset$ implies that $\CC(x)\ne \emptyset$ for some $x\in\R$, so it will be enough to show that $\CC(x)$ is convexly compact.
+It was shown in~\cite{CziSch11} that closedness of the set of constrained stochastic integrals is closely related to the interplay between $\Pi^S$ and the constraint $\kappa$: \begin{theorem}[(Czichowsky and Schweizer~\cite{CziSch11})] Let $\kappa$ and $\AA^\kappa$ be as in Section \ref{sseconv-const}.
+Then the set of stochastic integrals $\{H\cdot S\dvtx H\in\AA^\kappa\}$ is closed with respect to the semimartingale topology if and only if $\Pi^S_t(\omega) \kappa_t(\omega)$ is a closed subset of $\R^d$, $\PP^S$-a.e. \end{theorem} \begin{remark} Since closedness of the set $\Pi^S_t(\omega) \kappa_t(\omega)$ is going to play a prominent role in the sequel, let us briefly comment on its financial interpretation.
+It states, essentially, that when the constraints are imposed, one should take into account those aspects of the portfolio that actually matter for the evolution of the wealth process; see Section 3 of~\cite{CziSch11} for a detailed explanation.
+In most models of interest, $\Pi^S$ is the identity; that is, there are no ``redundant'' assets, and the closedness condition is automatically satisfied.
+For other sufficient conditions, see~\cite{CziSch11}.
+Let us mention that closedness is guaranteed for all semimartingales $S$ when, for example, with probability one, for each $t\in[0,T]$ one of the following three properties holds: \begin{longlist}[(3)] \item[(1)] $\kappa_t(\omega)$ compact, \item[(2)] $\kappa_t(\omega)$ is polyhedral (i.e., representable as an intersection of finitely many half-planes) or \item[(3)] the support map $\R^d\ni\bsx\mapsto\sup_{\bsy\in \kappa_t(\omega)} \bsx^T \bsy$ of $\kappa_t(\omega)$ is continuous. \end{longlist} \end{remark}